DamionGans/ubuntu-wsl2-systemd-script/README.md

 Tested on 18.04, 20.04 and the versionless (current) version of Ubuntu from the Windows Store.
 I am not responsible for broken installations, fights with your roommates and police ringing your door ;-).

+Note: I don't have the right tools to test/chagne this script at the moment.
+I you like to be an active maintainer, testing out PR's and updating code when necesary, please mail me (see profile).

 Instructions from [the snapcraft forum](https://forum.snapcraft.io/t/running-snaps-on-wsl2-insiders-only-for-now/13033) turned into a script.
 Thanks to [Daniel](https://forum.snapcraft.io/u/daniel) on the Snapcraft forum!

 ## Usage